SAP-samples/cap-local-development-workshop/exercises/06/README.md

   && cds init --add tiny-sample debugtest && cd $_
 ```

-The "tiny-sample" facet causes a super small books based service with a couple of data records, and it relies on the built-in service implementation as there are no JavaScript files alongside the service definition, as we can see:
+The "tiny-sample" facet brings in a super small books based service with a couple of data records, and it relies on the built-in service implementation as there are no JavaScript files alongside the service definition, as we can see:

 ```bash
 ; tree